-Establish K-12 Civics Course
+Model K-12 Civics Code

 Civics education reform requires further detailed reform, for which we have not yet provided model legislation.
-Some of these reforms in any case require detailed administrative codification and cannot be spelled out fully in state legislation.
+Some of these reforms, in any case, require detailed administrative codification and cannot be spelled out fully in state legislation.
 We provide these strategic goals to provide general guidance for civics education reform on the state level.

 Reform State Social Studies and Civics Standards

 Many state education departments set statewide K-12 social studies and civics standards.
 These standards frequently steer these classes toward radical interpretations of American history and government and toward action civics.
 State legislators should establish procedures by which to reform statewide K-12 social studies and civics standards and ensure that they provide a framework of proper civics instruction.

 Keep Action Civics Out of Advanced Placement Classes

 The College Board’s AP United States Government and Politics Advanced Placement Examination now asks students to complete a Project Requirement of action civics.
 States should pass legislation that ensures that no high school class may teach an Advanced Placement class that requires service-learning, civic engagement, action civics, or any cognate activity; that no state money may fund taking advanced placement tests that require action civics; and that no public university may give credit to courses that include service-learning, civic engagement, action civics, or any cognate activity.